zeromq/jeromq/CONTRIBUTING.md

 This project uses the [C4 process](http://rfc.zeromq.org/spec:16) for all code changes.
 "Everyone, without distinction or discrimination, SHALL have an equal right to become a Contributor under the terms of this contract."

-If you are interested in contributing to JeroMQ, leave us a comment on [this issue](https://github.com/zeromq/jeromq/issues/4) and let us know that you have read and understand the C4 process.

 ## General Information

 These [slides](http://www.slideshare.net/dongminyu/zeromq-jeromq) (a visualization of the [Internal Architecture of libzmq](http://zeromq.org/whitepapers:architecture) page) may be helpful if you are interesting in contributing to JeroMQ.